 - Know what you believe.
-Ask yourself in advance what kind of situations you would be willing to risk your reputation or your job for.
+Ask yourself in advance what kind of situations you would be willing to risk your chemical process engineer reputation or your job for.

 - Recognize ethical problems.
 Take stock of your individual role and what could go wrong, go unreported, or cause harm to better understand the scope of your responsibility.

 - Identify stakeholders.
 Having identified possible ethical problems, consider everyone who might be affected (whether if something is done or if a problem is ignored).